10% of all the world’s carbon emissions stem from the apparel industry.

 Their fabrics are all sustainably sourced, they use dyes that are toxin-free and low-impact and they even have a vegan range!

-Our Commonplace is a marketplace that’s aimed at bringing lifestyles and fashion together under a sustainable umbrella.
+Our Commonplace is a marketplace that’s aimed at bringing lifestyles plus sustainable brands in fashion, together under a sustainable umbrella.

-We were really impressed by their ranges of dresses that use reclaimed materials combined with organic fibers.
+We were really impressed by their ranges of dresses that use reclaimed materials (or recycled materials) combined with organic fibers such as organic cotton.

 Whatever you’re looking for, you’ll find it at Our Commonplace.